Literature and Composition

 Sixth grade reading list: The Westing Game, Endurance: Shakleton’s Incredible Voyage, The Voyage of the Dawn Treader.

-Seventh grade reading list: The Wind in the Willows, Shane, Tales of the Greek Heroes, Johnny Tremain, Poetry.
+Seventh grade reading list: The Wind in the Willows, Shane, Harriet Tubman: Conductor on the Underground Railroad, Johnny Tremain, Poetry.

 Eighth grade reading list: Beowulf, The Hobbit, A Christmas Carol, King Arthur and His Knights of the Round Table, The Miracle Worker, Poetry.